sass/ruby-libsass/Readme.md

 Written by Hampton Catlin

+*THIS IS NOT THE ORIGINAL RUBY VERSION OF SASS*

 About
 -----

-Libsass is a C/C++ port of the Sass CSS precompiler.
-The original version was written in Ruby, but this version is meant for efficiency and portability.

-This library strives to be light, simple, and easy to build and integrate with a variety of platforms and languages.
+This is a Ruby wrapper around the libsass project.
+The goal of this project is to provide an act-alike to the original Sass project.
+Where "alias SassC Sass" would provide a drop-in replacement.
+This is an ambitious goal, but hopefully we can attain it.

 Contribution Agreement
 ----------------------

-Any contribution to the project are seen as copyright assigned to Hampton Catlin.
+Any contributions made to the project are seen as copyright assigned to Hampton Catlin.
 Your contribution warrants that you have the right to assign copyright on your work.
 This is to ensure that the project remains free and open -- similar to the Apache Foundation.